BriancaKnight/Pierre_Sweet_Treats.Solution/README.md

   Make sure to update the string with your own values for [DATABASE-NAME],[USERNAME] and [PASSWORD], without square brackets.
 You can name the database whatever you like.

-* In the terminal run the commands `dotnet tool install --global dotnet-ef --version 6.0.0` and `dotnet add package Microsoft.EntityFrameworkCore.Design -v 6.0.0` to download the tools dotnet-ef that will create migrations and update your database.
+* In the terminal run the commands `dotnet restore` to install dependencies.

-* To create a data migration for the database, initialize with `dotnet ef migrations add Initial` in your terminal.
-This should create a Migrations folder in the production subdirectory of your project.

-* To add subsequent migrations run the command `dotnet ef migrations add [AddExamplePriority]` You can name the migration whatever you like, however it is common to start with a verb and use upper camel case.
-Remember to remove the square brackets!

-* Run the following command to update the database. `dotnet ef database update`.
+* To set up the database schema run the command `dotnet ef database update`.

-* If you would like to remove a migration from the database, run `dotnet ef migrations remove`.

 * Run the command `dotnet watch run` to compile and run the application in development mode with a watcher.
 Optionally, you can run `dotnet build` to compile without running the app.

 * Open the browser to https://localhost:5001 to use the application.

 ## Known Bugs
-* None.
+* The header logo breaks on the details pages for both treats and flavors.
+* The treat index p tags are slightly off centered.

 ## License